Nadheem27/PackApi/README.md

 Steps to Run this Project

+This Project is developed on Laravel 8, PHP 7.4 is required to run this project <br />

 Step 1 : git clone https://github.com/Nadheem27/PacktApi.git <br />
 Step 2 : composer install <br />
 Step 3 : create .env file & connect to the database created <br />